-Our dining room chairs are almost ten years old, and they were in rough shape.
+Our Shaker dining room chairs are almost ten years old, and they were in rough shape.
 Over the years, the padding and glue that held the chair seat together softened and then ripped.
 It made you feel like you were sitting on a toilet seat while eating dinner because you sunk in the middle.
 YUCK!
-It was very uncomfortable at all.
+It was very uncomfortable.
 People didn't seem to notice, but we stopped eating in the dining room because of it.
 So, recently, I took on the project of finding a person to repair the chairs.
 But, with no success, I had to take on the challenge of how to fix the seats myself.

 In college, I worked for The Bombay Company (I don't think they are around any longer).
 The manager taught me how to upholster dining room chairs like the pros.
 So, over the years, I have covered several dining room chairs.
 But, this task was going to be a little more difficult.
-I will need to dismantle the seats and replace them with proper support completely, so we don't fall into the center.
+I will need to dismantle the seats and replace them with proper support completely so we don't fall into the center.
 This post is about how I DIY my dining room chairs.
-I will go through the step by step process of taking the shaker chair apart and how I put it back together.
+I will go through the step-by-step process of taking the shaker chair apart and how I put it back together.
 Here we go.

-This process took a lot longer than I wanted it to speed up the system so, I created quick ways to remove the fabric from the seat.
+This process took a lot longer than I wanted it to speed up the system, so I created quick ways to remove the fabric from the seat.

 This is the result after all the strips are stapled.

 This was the fun part.
 I cut the foam using an electric knife.
-It was quick and works great.
+It was quick and worked great.
 Be sure to stay perpendicular to the group to make sure you get a clean cut.

 Then do the corners.
 Be sure to shape and pull the sides.
 The sides of these seats go inside the chair frame, so I need to make it super tight.

-Then, I added the fabric layer.
+The next step in the Repair Dining Room Chair was to add the fabric layer.
 I did the same steps as for the batting.

 Then I cut the excess fabric off the batting and the fabric layer.